Sleep in horses: The underestimated need for rest

 The importance of lying down

-In the wild, horses have a very flexible sleep rhythm that is highly dependent on external circumstances.
-Wild horses often sleep in groups, with some animals always staying awake to protect the herd while others sleep.
-This rotation system provides security and ensures that each horse has sufficient rest periods.
+In the wild, horses have a flexible sleep rhythm that adapts strongly to external circumstances.
+Wild horses often sleep in groups, with some animals staying awake to protect the herd while others rest.
+This rotation system provides security and ensures that each horse gets enough rest.

-Domesticated horses, on the other hand, have a more fixed rhythm that adapts to human daily routines.
-As they are usually exposed to fewer threats, they can lie down more often and take longer rest breaks.
-However, domestication does not automatically mean that horses get enough sleep.
-Especially in restless or cramped stables, sleeping problems can occur if the horse does not have enough space or rest.
+Domesticated horses, on the other hand, usually follow a more fixed rhythm that is adapted to the human daily routine.
+As they are exposed to fewer threats, they can lie down more often and enjoy longer periods of rest.
+However, domestication alone does not guarantee that a horse will get enough sleep.
+Sleep problems in horses occur particularly in restless or cramped stable conditions, when the horse cannot find suitable space or sufficient rest.

 Factors that influence horses' sleep